iltempo/rulesio/README.md

     gem 'whenauser'

 For Ruby on Rails

-You'll need to create two incoming channels in WhenAUser, and configure their tokens in `config/whenauser.rb` (the available options are explained below).
+You should create two incoming channels in WhenAUser, and configure their tokens in `config/whenauser.rb` (the available options are explained below).
 You may want to create additional channels to use in other environments, eg for staging.

-    token "CHANNEL_TOKEN"
+    token "CHANNEL_TOKEN" # default channel (for user-centric events)

     middleware :errors do
-      token "ERROR_CHANNEL_TOKEN"
+      token "ERROR_CHANNEL_TOKEN" # channel for error-centric events end
-    end

-    middleware :pageviews do
-      ignore_if lambda { |env| env['action_controller.instance'].is_a?
-SillyController }
-    end

 Options